Updated on by Kate Gordon

 At Cyclr, we have a structured yet flexible onboarding procedure.
 We make it bespoke to the customer, examining what their issue is and what are they looking to achieve.
 We tailor the onboarding process so we can meet that.
 We’ve found the most important thing is flexibility: be prepared to adapt your onboarding process to each customer’s needs.

 We start broad to give a good understanding of our embedded integration platform, then we narrow the focus to see what they want to train in / what they need.
-We have a dedicated customer success project manager who looks after training, who brings in different team members to make sessions relevant.
+We have a dedicated customer success project manager who looks after training and brings in different team members to make sessions relevant.

 Emails checking in should come from an individual, not the company’s generic email address.
 You want customers to feel like the email has come from a team member – so sign it, and go easy on the HTML – to make it feel more personal.
 You can of course automate this process, but use the above tips to make your email look tailored.